euiyounghwang/Prometheus-monitoring-exporter/golang/README.md

 Prometheus has an official Go client library that you can use to instrument Go applications.
 In this guide, we'll create a simple Go application that exposes Prometheus metrics via HTTP.
 - Prometheus (https://prometheus.io/docs/guides/go-application/)
+- To expose Prometheus metrics in a Go application, you need to provide a /metrics HTTP endpoint.
+You can use the prometheus/promhttp library's HTTP Handler as the handler function.
 - You can install the prometheus, promauto, and promhttp libraries necessary for the guide using go get:
 ```bash
 go get github.com/prometheus/client_golang/prometheus